 VLC Media Player is a free and open-source multimedia player that supports various audio and video formats.
 It is widely popular among Linux users due to its versatility, simplicity, and robustness.
 In this article, we will guide you on how to install VLC Media Player on Fedora Linux.

-This tutorial provides you two methods for installing VLC on Fedora systems.
+This tutorial provides you with two methods for installing VLC on Fedora systems.
 The first method will use the Snap package to install VLC and the second method will use the traditional way with rpm repositories for installing VLC on the Fedora system.

 Method 1 – Installing VLC using Snap

 Snapcraft is the latest way for installing Packages on Linux systems.
 It provides cross-platform applications to install on a large number of Linux distributions.

 In order to install Snap packages, your system must have Snapd daemon installed.
 If Snapd is not already installed, Use the following command to install requirements.

 Once the Snapd is running, Just type the following command to install VLC on a Fedora system.